SerhiiMart/Web-site-hermit/README.md

 # Web-site-hermit
-some simple web-site.
+Some simple web-site.
 I messed up with the background.
 Need to fix it.
+Soon will try it.